ethereum/go-ethereum/README.md

 ## Contribution

-Thank you for considering helping out with the source code!
-We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!
+Thank you for considering contributing to the source code!
+We welcome contributions from anyone on the internet and are grateful for even the smallest fixes.

 If you'd like to contribute to go-ethereum, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
 If you wish to submit